thodan/bop_toolkit/docs/bop_datasets_format.md

-The following meta information about the ground-truth poses is provided in files *scene_gt_info.json* (calculated using *scripts/calc_gt_info.py*, with delta = 5mm for ITODD and for the photorealistic training images provided for the BOP Challenge 2020, and 15mm for other datasets):
+The following meta information about the ground-truth poses is provided in files *scene_gt_info.json* (calculated using *scripts/calc_gt_info.py*, with delta = 5mm for ITODD, 15mm for other datasets, and 5mm for all photorealistic training images provided for the BOP Challenge 2020):

 * *bbox\_obj* - 2D bounding box of the object silhouette given by (x, y, width, height), where (x, y) is the top-left corner of the bounding box.